jonathanyeong/personal-website/content/blog-posts/documentation-driven-design-1.md

 After taking time off work, I realized I had to do something different.
 I wanted to try something different.
 My theory was that writing documentation could help drive development.
 Okay, this might seem obvious to some, but I always thought documentation comes after development.

+> Writing documentation could help drive development

 Documentation is what you give to others to help onboard or to fix problems in the future.
 However, I started treating it as a way to plan my development.
 Here are the three ways I used documentation.

 **Use diagrams to understand the code flow**

 I try and build a flowchart of how the code flows from one method to another.
-I use pen and paper or tools such as lucidchart or [draw.io](http://draw.io/) to do this.
+I use pen and paper or tools such as [lucidchart](https://www.lucidchart.com/pages/ "Lucid Chart") or [draw.io](http://draw.io/) to do this.
 Usually, I'm itching to dive right into the code.
 Building a mental model this way works for small codebases.
 However, working with large codebases makes it almost impossible for me to keep a working mental model in my head.
 In the end, I completely lose track of where I am and how I got here.

 **Documentation as a plan**

 There have been many times when I've just started writing code, not knowing what I wanted to build.
 Sometimes this has happened while I was still investigating how the code works!
 More often than not, coding this way has always caused me headaches in the future.

-I plan through note-taking apps (I use Roam Research).
+I plan through note-taking apps (I use [Roam Research](https://roamresearch.com/ "Roam Research")).
 By adding code comments to parts of the codebase I understand.
 Or through Test-Driven Development (TDD) if I feel like I have a good grasp of the codebase.
 Planning out a feature like this has resulted in less throwaway code.
 It's also helped highlight potential unknowns before I start.

 **Soliciting feedback with documentation**